TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

    :ts:`TCEFORM.tt_content.colPos.removeItems = 3`

-   However, the aforementioned `Backend Layouts
+   However, the aforementioned :ref:`Backend Layouts <t3coreapi:be-layout>`
-   <https://www.google.com/search?q=TYPO3+Backend+Layouts>`__ give you much more
-   control about columns, labels, positions, etc. and are the recommended way to implement layouts in the backend.
+   give you much more control about columns, labels, positions, etc. and are the recommended way to implement layouts in the backend.

 4. Jumbotron not editable